pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 I know very *little* about folk songs.
 Add *some* sugar to the tea.

-Meera has a *brown* cat as a pet.
+I took *some* chalk pieces from the desk.
-Our math teacher is an *old* woman who teaches excellently.
+Priya has *little* interest in reading storybooks.
-Prakash is a *clever* boy in the class.
+We spent *few* hours planning for the birthday party.
-My mom made *tasty* jalebis for the party.
+*Many* people visit Tirupathi every day.
 ```

 ### (adjective-4)